5.9. Serializable Snapshot Isolation

 If a cycle is present in the precedence graph, there will be a serialization anomaly.
 This can be explained using the simplest anomaly, write-skew.

 Figure 5.12(1) shows a schedule.
 Here, Transaction_A reads Tuple_B and Transaction_B reads Tuple_A.
 Then, Transaction_A writes Tuple_A and Transaction_B writes Tuple_B.
-In this case, there are two rw-conflicts, and they make a cycle in the precedence graph of this schedule, as shown in Fig. 5.12(2).
+In this case, there are two rw-conflicts, and they make a cycle in the precedence graph of this schedule, as shown in Figure 5.12(2).
 Thus, this schedule has a serialization anomaly, Write-Skew.

-Fig. 5.12.
+Figure 5.12.
 Write-Skew schedule and its precedence graph.

 Conceptually, there are three types of conflicts: wr-conflicts (Dirty Reads), ww-conflicts (Lost Updates), and rw-conflicts.
 However, wr- and ww-conflicts do not need to be considered because PostgreSQL prevents such conflicts, as shown in the previous sections.
 Thus, SSI implementation in PostgreSQL only needs to consider rw-conflicts.